-In 2023, crop yields were roughly 14% below the 10-year average and the Company's producing acres yielded approximately 867 tons of grapes.
+In 2024, crop yields were roughly 1% above the 10-year average and the Company's producing acres yielded approximately 913 tons of grapes an increase of 5.3% over approximately 867 tons of grapes produced in 2023.

 The Company fulfills its remaining grape needs by purchasing grapes from other nearby vineyards at competitive prices.
-In 2023, the Company purchased an additional 2,421 tons of grapes from other growers.
+In 2024, the Company purchased an additional 1,353 tons of grapes from other growers.
 The Company cannot grow enough grapes to meet anticipated production needs, and therefore contracts grape purchases to make up the difference.
 Contracted grape purchases are considered an important component of the Company's long-term growth and risk-management plan.
 The Company believes high quality grapes will be available for purchase in sufficient quantity to meet the Company's requirements.
 Additionally, the Company will continue to evaluate opportunities to plant more acres and purchase properties for future vineyards.